 Market risk is the risk of loss that may arise from changes in market factors such as interest rates, foreign exchange rates, and commodity and equity prices.

 a) Interest rate risk

 The Company has cash balances.
 The interest earned on the cash balances approximates fair value rates, and the Company is not at a significant risk to fluctuating interest rates.
-The Company's debt which accrues interest is at a fixed rate and also does not expose the Company to interest rate risk.

 b) Foreign currency risk